0xCoto/Virgo/paper.md

 observation are all automatically computed and plotted with the help of the Numpy [@Harris2020] and Matplotlib [@Hunter:2007] packages.

-Because of the nature of their late-stage architecture, the spectra acquired by SDRs have an unwanted frequency-dependant sensitivity, also known as the bandpass shape.
+Because of the nature of RF instrumentation radio telescopes are equipped with, the spectra acquired by SDRs have an unwanted frequency-dependant sensitivity, also known as the bandpass shape.
 In general, this frequency response makes it difficult to distinguish true signals originating from the sky and not from instrumentation artifacts.
 For